-The Arlington Author Salon is a free reading series with a twist: each author’s presentation includes something special to tickle the senses: music, paintings, photographs, tasty treats, fabrics, even smells!
+The Arlington Author Salon is a free quarterly reading series with a twist: each author’s presentation includes something special to tickle the senses: music, paintings, photographs, tasty treats, fabrics, even smells!
+At Kickstand Cafe.

 Arlington’s public libraries play a major role in the cultural life of the town.
 The Fox Branch Library is a much-loved community hub for East Arlington families.
-Both libraries offer an extensive collection of books and other media, supplemented by all libraries in the Minuteman Network.
-The Robbins Library Local History Room contains a collection that documents the historical, social, and cultural development of Arlington.
-Robbins also has an art loan program.
-Both libraries host lectures, readings, special events, and programs for young readers.
+Together with Robbins Library, it offers an extensive collection of books and other media, supplemented by all libraries in the Minuteman Network, and host lectures, readings, special events, and programs for young readers.

 Built in 1892 by the architectural firm of Cabot, Everett and Mead, the original Robbins Library building was based on an Italian Renaissance design.
 Today Robbins Library in Arlington Center and the Fox Branch Library in East Arlington play a major role in the cultural life of the town.
 Both these public libraries offer an extensive collection of books and other media, supplemented by all libraries in the Minuteman Network, and host lectures, readings, special events, and programs for young readers.
 The Robbins Library Local History Room contains a collection documenting the historical, social, and cultural development of Arlington.